Alternative examination arrangements

 Arrangements for centrally scheduled examinations are in place for the duration of your Curtin Access Plan (CAP) or as otherwise arranged with the AccessAbility advisor.

-The deadline for making new requests or making changes to existing arrangements for centrally scheduled examinations is at least three weeks before the examination fortnight commences.
+The deadline for making new requests or making changes to existing arrangements for centrally scheduled examinations is at least four weeks before the examination fortnight commences.
 After this deadline, arrangements may only be possible in unforeseeable or exceptional circumstances.

 If you have a changing or temporary condition or wish to review your examination arrangements please make an appointment with an AccessAbility advisor.
 Further health professional documentation may be required to continue or adjust arrangements.